Security Printing and Minting Corporation of India: Organisation structure

-SPMCIL is headed by a board of directors, presided by the Chairman and Managing director.
+SPMCIL is headed by a board of directors, presided over by the Chairman and Managing Director.
 The other board members include three functional directors who head the technical, finance, and human resources departments.
-Apart from the four functional directors, three directors are Government nominee directors, and the end-user representatives consisting of Reserve Bank of India, Ministry of External Affairs, and Department of Post, each one of them, has one nominee as Director.
+Apart from the four functional directors, three directors are Government nominee directors, and the end-user representatives, consisting of Reserve Bank of India, Ministry of External Affairs, and Department of Post, each one of them has one nominee as Director.
 Additionally, two independent directors are nominated by the Ministry of Finance.
 The board also commissions a Chief Vigilance Officer (CVO) who heads the organization's internal vigilance department.
-Each unit of SPMCIL is headed by a Chief General Manager/General Manager HOD who functions under the control and directions of the Head office.
+Each unit of SPMCIL is headed by a Chief General Manager/General Manager HOD who functions under the control and direction of the Head office.

 Human Resource

 The Human Resource Department handles administration, establishment, legal, official language, training, personnel, and industrial relations.